 By starting vegetable seedlings indoors you have more control over the amount of heat, light and water they get.
 There are some vegetables that are very difficult to get started outdoors due to unpredictable weather conditions.
-Some vegetable seeds need high consistent temperatures to germinate such as tomatoes, peppers, eggplants and basil.
-Other vegetables such as lettuce, broccoli and cabbage grow and produce better if they get a head start before the summer heat comes.

 My garden site is wet in the spring so I cannot plant early crops; growing my own vegetable seedlings allows me to harvest my vegetables earlier than I would otherwise.
 Learn how to

 start your vegetable seedlings.

 Vegetable seed packets have valuable information and the directions are based on research so follow the instructions.
 It will have the date the seeds were packaged, make sure your purchase the current year seeds.

 The packet will describe the variety, the color, the size and height the plant will grow.
 It will tell you the best time to plant your seed and it has the maturity day which is how long it will take before the vegetable is ready to be harvested.

 One of the most important pieces of information is how deep to plant the seed and how far apart they should be if you are directly planting to your garden.